 Where to Play

 Can’t make it to Venice?
 Don’t worry.
 Milan’s Naviglio Grande Canal is a solid backup choice.
-This manmade river spans 50km and makes for a relaxing mid-day stroll down it’s storied streets.
+This manmade river spans 50km and makes for a relaxing mid-day stroll.

-Bustling with authentic Milanese cuisine (hello, gelato and gazpacho!), it also provides access to art studios, boutiques with handmade jewellery, and outdoor markets on select days can be seen lining the canal’s banks.
+Bustling with authentic Milanese cuisine (hello, gelato and gazpacho!), it also provides access to Italian artistic culture.
+Art studios, boutiques with handmade jewellery, and outdoor markets on select days can be seen lining the canal’s banks.

-Pro tip: Walk both sides of the canal for as long as possible using the bridges at both ends to cross over the river.
-Make stops at Sabbia D’oro for fresh crab linguini followed by La Gelateria for dessert (the gelato below is from Amarino which is also located on the canal).
+Pro tip: Walking both sides of the canal using the bridges at both ends to cross over the river is best.
+Make stops at Sabbia D’oro for fresh crab linguini followed by La Gelateria for dessert.
+The gelato below is from Amarino which is also located on the canal!

-A pinnacle of European architecture, the Milan Cathedral, or “Duomo” stands tall at more than six centuries old.
-Unarguably the most beautiful of structures in Milan, it is also the fifth largest cathedral in the world, and contains the most statues (4,235 to be exact!)
+A pinnacle of European architecture, the Milan Cathedral, or “Duomo” remains standing tall at more than six centuries old.
+Unarguably the most beautiful structure in Milan, it is also the fifth largest cathedral in the world.
+It also contains the most statues (4,235 to be exact!)

-The most popular attraction at the Duomo is the rooftop, boasting 360 degrees views of the city.
-Accessible by stairs or elevator (for an additional cost).
-At the top, you can take in the cathedral’s golden spires and views of the snow-peaked Swiss Alps on clear days.
+The most popular attraction at the Duomo is the rooftop, boasting 360 degrees views of Milan.
+It is accessible by stairs or elevator (for an additional cost).
+At the top, you can take in the cathedral’s golden spires and views of the snow-peaked Swiss Alps.

-Tickets for entry and for rooftop tours can be purchased online ahead of your visit or on site at the Cathedral.
-If purchasing on-site, be prepared to wait at least 10-15 minutes in the que depending on the time of day.
-Getting there 10 minutes before opening is recommended to beat the crowds and enjoy the views of the rooftop sans photo bombers.
+Tickets for entry and for rooftop tours are available for purchase ahead of your visit or on site.
+If purchasing on-site, be prepared to wait at least 10-15 minutes in the que.
+Getting there 10 minutes before opening to beat the crowds and head straight to the rooftop is recommended.

 Price: $ Rooftop tours start a 12 Euros